vmware-samples/validated-solutions-for-cloud-foundation/hrm/README.md

     Please make sure that your NSX-T account name is configured as mentioned in this issue.

 2. The vCenter Server name needs to be updated in VMware Cloud Foundation 4.4.x.
-The filters on the vReaize Operations dashboards depend on the name.
+The filters on the vRealize Operations dashboards depend on the name.

     To set the Product Name for the vCenter Server, follow the below steps: